- You can use a website builder tool, WordPress, or hire a web designer to build a website.

 If you are using a web designer, talk to them about the security features you want built into your website.
 Your web designer will either include these costs in your quote, or you will need to purchase them on an ad-hoc basis.

 While apps are associated with website builders, and plugins are tied to WordPress, they are essentially the same thing — tools you can use to customize the look and functionality of your website.
 There are many free plugins and apps available, so this is an optional cost.
 The price of paid plugins and apps varies widely, with some costing as little as $5 per month, and others as much as $50 per month.
 When choosing apps and plugins, it’s up to you to decide what your budget can handle, and which features are worth the cost.

+E-commerce tools including shopping carts, inventory managers, and point-of-sale (POS) software allow your website to sell products.
 Most web hosts and website builders have specific e-commerce plans that come with these types of tools, so the cost is built into your subscription price.
 You can also add ecommerce functionality with apps and plugins.
 The cost of these features can range from $0 to around $300 per month.

 Can You Build a Website for Free?